 Using planned absences

-To view currently planned absences (or past or future planned absences using the date range in the filter), go to Students > Attendance > Absentees (from left-hand menu) > Planned Absences to see students with upcoming planned absences.
+To view currently planned absences (or past or future planned absences using the date range in the filter), go to Students > Attendance > Absentees (from left-hand menu) > Planned Absences.
 Click the orange Record Planned Absence button to get started!

 You can filter the date range of the report by using the filter bar.